Physical Quantities v1.0.0

 The above example creates a stress tensor, asserts that it is symmetric, and computes and prints its equivalent von Mises stress.

-(Back to Usage)
+(Back to User Guide)

 Meaningful arithmetic operations between different physical quantities are supported via operator overloading.
-Mathematical operations between physical quantities are implemented efficiently with no runtime overhead compared to using raw floating-point numbers to represent the same data.
+Mathematical operations between physical quantities are implemented efficiently with no runtime overhead compared to using plain floating-point numbers to represent the same data.
 For example:

 PhQ::Velocity velocity{{50.0, -10.0, 20.0}, PhQ::Unit::Speed::MetrePerSecond};